kshubham767/weather_app/README.md

 - flutter_dotenv: A package for loading environment variables from a .env file in a Flutter project.

 ## Weather API
 The app uses the OpenWeatherMap API to fetch weather data.
-You'll need to replace the apiKey in the WeatherModel class with your own API key.
+You'll need to replace the apiKey in the WeatherModel class with your API key.
 Sign up for an API key at OpenWeatherMap.

 ## Contributing
-If you'd like to contribute to the development of the BMI Calculator app, feel free to:
+If you'd like to contribute to the development of the Weather App, feel free to:

 - Submit pull requests
 - Open issues on the GitHub repository